 But like most countries around the world, the UK is trying to go back to normal and is slowly reopening its borders to travelers visiting as tourists.
 If you are planning to travel to the UK during this Covid-19 pandemic, here’s everything you need to know about the latest travel restrictions.

 The United Kingdom’s four nations ( England, Scotland, Wales, and Northern Ireland ) have each implemented different travel restrictions.
 England imposed a “travel corridor” scheme where visitors coming from countries on their travel corridor list can enter the country with no quarantine.
-However, the majority of the countries that were on their list came from countries that are not allowing their residents to visit England and have banned flights coming from the country.
 All visitors who came from countries outside of the “travel corridor” list must go on quarantine for 10 days upon their arrival.

 Meanwhile, Scotland, Wales, and Northern Ireland have similar schemes as that of England, however, the countries that are on their “exemption list” are not necessarily the same as England.

 All travelers, resident, and tourists traveling into the UK coming from any country must provide their journey and contact details.
 Please note that you may be fined for up to up to £100 if you refuse to provide your contact details.
 You may be fined more if you break this rule more than once.
 Those who refuse to self-isolate could be fined £10,000.

 The UK uses a “traffic light system” in categorizing countries according to their Covid-19 situation.
 Countries are grouped as either green, amber, or red, with the green countries having the lowest risk while red has the highest risk.
 Travelers entering the UK must follow certain travel restrictions according to the categorization of the country in which they came from.
 The traffic light system is being reviewed by the UK government every three weeks.